UBC-MDS/rpollution/README.md

 ## Contributing

 Interested in contributing?
-Check out the contributing guidelines.Please note that the rpollution project is released with a [Contributor Code of Conduct](https://github.com/UBC-MDS/rpollution/blob/master/CODE_OF_CONDUCT.md).
+Check out the contributing guidelines.
+Please note that the rpollution project is released with a [Contributor Code of Conduct](https://github.com/UBC-MDS/rpollution/blob/master/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.